Courage & Stupidity

-Courage & Stupidity is a 2005 fictional American comedy film written and directed by Darin Beckstead, starring Kahil Dotay, Todd Wall, and Aaron Fiore.
+Courage and Stupidity (Courage & Stupidity) is a 2005 short fictional American comedy film written and directed by Darin Beckstead.

-History

-Courage & Stupidity was released in 2005.

-The film was screened at Fantasia, the Sitges Film Festival in Spain, and Plymouth Independent Film Festival.
-It was distributed by Netflix.

 Synopsis

 Courage & Stupidity reimagines Steven Spielberg's making of Jaws.
-It depicts a fantasy story of how the making of that movie troubled the filmmaker's early career after the mechanical shark broke down during production.
+The story fantasizes of how the filming of that movie and the director's early career is challenged when the mechanical shark breaks down during production.

 Courage & Stupidity derives its title from a statement made by Mr. Spielberg about his behind-the-scenes memories of the 1970s blockbuster.
 Courage & Stupidity also contains numerous easter-egg references to other Spielberg films.